 First, the bad news: when it comes to making chicken and dumplings, there is not one perfect dumpling.

 Now, the good news: there are in fact two perfect dumplings.

-And though some might think of “drop” dumplings that puff up in broth to a fluffy, doughy cobbler-style blob as a Northern delicacy, and “rolled” dumplings that are similar in consistency and texture to an egg noodle, as a Southern specialty, the consensus is that there is no consensus.
+Some cooks might think of “drop” dumplings that puff up in broth to a fluffy, doughy cobbler-style blob as a Northern delicacy, and “rolled” dumplings that are similar in consistency and texture to an egg noodle as a Southern specialty.

-Through my research, I’ve found Pennsylvania Dutch recipes for the stew/soup known as pot pie (or “bot boi,” as it was initially termed by the Germans) that feature flat rolled noodles.
+Through my research, I’ve found Pennsylvania Dutch recipes for the chicken or ham stew known as pot pie (or “bot boi,” as it was initially termed by the Germans) that feature flat rolled noodles.

 “I think they’re both worthy and wondrous,” he admits.
 “It just depends what kind of ‘soup’ they’re going in, and what kind of mood you’re in—I put soup in quotes because some chicken and dumpling recipes are more like a dense chicken gravy with biscuits in it.”

 What follows might not be the definitive way to make drop dumplings or rolled dumplings, but there’s no denying that both are filling and comforting no matter what your geographical or emotional situation.

 An all-butter dumpling has a richer flavor, smoother texture, and makes a creamier gravy than its egg-based counterpart.
-Try it yourself and taste the difference.
+Try it yourself the next time you make chicken and dumplings and taste the difference.

-- 8 cups chicken broth
+- 2 quarts (8 cups) chicken broth

 - 1 leek, white and light green parts only, cleaned and minced